Since 2007, we are a communication and digital strategy agency for museums and cultural institutions based in Paris and

-We love to share with passionate people everyday and think about the future of museums, that’s why we created We Are Museums, a 3-day event for museums professional and the innovative ecosystem.
-We already did five editions since 2013 at the Contemporary Art Centre in Vilnius (Lituania), at Zacheta – National Gallery of Art and State Ethnographic Museum in Warsaw (Poland), at the Jewish Museum Berlin (Germany), at the Contemporary Art Museum of Bucharest (Romania), at the Latvian National Museum of Art and Art Academy of Latvia (Latvia).
+We love to share with passionate people every day and think about the future of museums, that’s why we created We Are Museums, a 3-day event for museums professional and the innovative ecosystem.
+We already did seven editions since 2013 at the Contemporary Art Centre in Vilnius (Lituania), at Zacheta – National Gallery of Art and State Ethnographic Museum in Warsaw (Poland), at the Jewish Museum Berlin (Germany), at the Contemporary Art Museum of Bucharest (Romania), at the Latvian National Museum of Art and Art Academy of Latvia (Latvia).
 The next edition will be in Marrakech (Morocco) at the School of Visual Arts.

 References : Musées 2.0 at Louvre Museum, Muséo- Apéro, Museomix 2011 + 2012, We Are Museums, Museum Connections, Museum Think Thank Berlin, etc.